synechron-finlabs/quorum-maker/README.md

 To view the transaction parameters, select the transaction from the Transaction Explorer and scroll down to the end.
 Signature of the function and the decoded values in a table format will be displayed.
 You can mouse over to view any values truncated due to display real estate limitations.

-To decode the values, Quroum Maker requires ABI file of the Smart Contract.
-All contracts deployed thruough Quorum Maker has ABI available and the values will be decoded automatically.
+To decode the values, Quoroum Maker requires ABI file of the Smart Contract.
+All contracts deployed through Quorum Maker has ABI available and the values will be decoded automatically.
 You can upload/attach the ABI file of the Smart Contract you deployed externally from the Smart Contract Explorer.

 ![Screenshot 18](img/screenshot18.png)